 16. Energy balls

-Energy balls can make a great snack during labor to boost energy for the last part of labor.
-Look for a recipe on google that has coconut as an ingredient.
+Energy balls can make a great snack during labor to boost energy for the last part of labor and are also great as a vegan snack for hospital.
+Check out the video below for a no-back peanut butter energy ball with coconut as an ingredient.
 Energy balls with coconut are not only a good snack during labor but perfect as a breastfeeding snack.

 Yes, not kidding!
 Sucking on hard-boiled lollies will keep your mouth a fresh and quick burst of energy.
 You can also go with gummy lollies or jellybeans.
 But be careful with too many sweets because it may make you sick.

 Yes, it’s a movie night snack but can be great as an early labor snack.
 Popcorn is carbohydrate-rich, slow-release energy snack and will get you through the early contraction.